 - recording and, where necessary, reporting personal information breaches; and

 - Accountability obligations are ongoing.
-You must review and, where necessary, update the measures you put in place.
+The CEO must review and, where necessary, update the measures the organisation has put in place.

-- If you implement a POPIA management framework this can help you embed your accountability measures and create a culture of privacy across your organisation.
+- Implementing a POPIA compliance management framework is a key POPIA requirement that will help the CEO embed accountability measures and create a culture of privacy across the organisation.

-- Being accountable can help you to build trust with data subjects and may help you mitigate settlements and enforcement action.
+- Being accountable will help the organisation build trust with data subjects and may help the CEO mitigate settlements and enforcement action.

 ☐ We take responsibility for complying with POPIA, at the highest management level and throughout our organisation.